surifirstpin/biplus_documentation/docs/DataRun.md

 ## Remove

-To remove a specific field column from the extracted listclick on the drop down button and select **Remove.**
+To remove a specific field column from the extracted list click on **Remove** in drop down list of the field.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/75f9c50ef12a1aa2ff5c43aaafefa2fd1140597d/images/hide_visualisation1.png)